sagyvolkov/sherlock/README.md

 Pgbench: works on PostgreSQL (TCP-B mostly writes by default)

+Hammerdb: works on SQL Server

 YCSB: works on MongoDB (In Development)

-Hammerdb: works on SQL Server (In Development)

 ### ToDo:
-1. Adding SQLserver using hammerdb
+1. Adding SQLserver using hammerd.
+DONE.
 2. Adding PCP (Performance Co-Pilot) as a stats pods vs plain sysstat data.
 You will be able to choose between type of stats collection, but the PCP stats are going to be a lot more comprehensive and includes also graphs.
 3. Adding MongoDB using YCSB
 4. Adding redis using YCSB